post-self/idumea.post-self.ink/content/notes.md

 > Why do stars fall down from the sky, ev'ry time you walk by?\
 > Just like me, they long to be close to you

+#### \[...\] *that sweet field arrayed in living green* \[...\]

+Cf. Samuel Stennett:

+> Oh, the transporting, rapturous scene\
+> That rises to my sight!\
+> Sweet fields arrayed in living green,\
+> And rivers of delight!

+And yet, considering the role the climate crisis played in making the System our own little heaven, consider also a later verse:

+> No chilling winds or poisonous breath\
+> Can reach that healthful shore;\
+> Sickness and sorrow, pain and death,\
+> Are felt and feared no more.

+But, ah–!
+I will doubtless speak more on the System as heaven to come...

 #### \[...\] *a Blakean energetic hell.*

 From Blake: